jbcayrou/sfOauthServerPlugin/README.markdown

 ## Introduction

-This plugin permits to create easily an authentication for a module or an action.
-This authentication works both with OAuth 1.0 and 2.0
-For instance, it allows to secure an API and control access and permissions of each consumers (applications).
+This plugin allows you to create easily an authentication system for a module or an action.
+It works with OAuth 1.0 and 2.0 For example, it allows you to secure an API and control access and permissions of each customer (application).

 If you find bugs or if you have some suggestions, please contact me.